 Pam has been offering her musical talents at our church for many years and considers music one of her most cherished gifts from God.
 She is constantly amazed at its power and ability to touch the soul, delivering a message in a way that the spoken word does not.
 Music is the channel God uses most often to speak to us—leading, teaching, re-assuring, comforting, and reminding us of what is most important in this life.
 The opportunity to sing praises and worship with everyone on Sunday mornings is the highlight of Pam’s week.

 Jack has been playing drums since the sixth grade when his father told him to stop beating on the table and join the band.
-He was a member of the acclaimed WVU drumline and plays a large array of percussion instruments, his favorite being the marimba.
+He was a member of the acclaimed WVU drumline and plays an array of percussion instruments, his favorite being the marimba.
 Jack hadn’t played much after college, but found a new calling when the contemporary service was founded.
-It quickly became the highlight of his week and pushed him to develop a much deeper relationship with God.
+It quickly became the highlight of his week, pushed him to develop a much deeper relationship with God, and revealed a new talent for songwriting.
 Now a certified lay speaker, Jack considers it an honor to use his talents in the Lord’s service.

-Mark began playing the violin at age four, taking lessons from his grandfather, the concert master of his home town symphony in Roanoke Virginia.
+Mark began playing the violin at age four, taking lessons from his grandfather, the concert master of his home town symphony in Roanoke, Virginia.
 Mark’s father played, arranged, and conducted big band orchestras and met Mark’s mother, a minister, in the Roanoke Symphony.
 Mark later played in the Roanoke Youth Symphony for 6 years, but left the fiddle in it’s case virtually undisturbed since age 16.
-Fortunately, his wife told Hurst that he played, and it wasn’t long before Mark was accompanying the group regularly.
+Fortunately, his wife told Hurst that he played, and it wasn’t long before Mark was accompanying Leap of Faith regularly.
 “It’s been absolutely surreal, the positive feedback and feeling that has come over me since playing with Leap of Faith,” Mark told us.
 “I’ve had a musical awakening playing in worship.”

 Lou Ann Scott